anmarkoulis/event-sourcing/docs/presentation.md

 ## **Command Handler orchestrates: Event Store + Event Handler with Unit of Work**

 <!--
 Behind the API, command handlers are where the business logic lives.
-Here's our CreateUserCommandHandler with stream-based operations.
+Here's our ChangePasswordCommandHandler with stream-based operations.
 The handle method loads the existing aggregate from the stream, reconstructs the state by applying all previous events, calls the domain method to validate and create an event, applies the event to the aggregate, appends to the stream with revision checking for concurrency control, and publishes it to the event bus.
 This gives us clean separation between business logic and infrastructure concerns.
 -->

 ---